-No, since acne is caused by bacteria and turmuric is in itself a very powerful antibacterial spice, especially when used topically, it is not responsible for acne breakouts, although most people may confuse skin rash with acne, especially if they have turmeric sensitivity!
+No, since acne is caused by bacteria and turmeric is in itself a very powerful antibacterial spice, especially when used topically, it is not responsible for acne breakouts.
+However, most people may confuse skin rash with acne, especially if they have turmeric sensitivity!

 You may notice your face burning after applying turmeric or other curcumin products or creams, this is very common, especially when dealing with skin whiteners.